NASADatanauts/Space-Apps-CH/Guides/OnsiteGuide.md

 ### 🎖️ Zurich Local Awards
 🎯 Only **one team** will be nominated from Zurich to NASA's **global round**.
+Both onsite and virtual teams qualify for the same awards.

 Only teams working on **Zurich Local Challenges** are eligible for local prizes and rewards.
 Teams working on Global Challenges qualify only for global nomination.